josealfredomunozmelendez/vauxoo/pima/README.rst

 Install all apps needed to comply with Vauxoo instance
 ------------------------------------------------------

-This is the app module for instance vauxoo, it gathers all the dependencies required and all the configurations that are generate specially for our instance.
+This is the app module for instance pima, it gathers all the dependencies required and all the configurations that are generate specially for our instance.